ibudasov/ibudasov.github.io/wiki/Azure.md

   - Virtual network
   - Internet
 - Network virtual appliance (NVA)
+  - are virtual machines that control the flow of network traffic by controlling routing.
+You'll typically use them to manage traffic flowing from a perimeter-network environment to other networks or subnets.
 - Similar to system routes, UDRs also access route tables.
 - Each route table can be associated to multiple subnets.
 - Each subnet can be associated to one route table only.